daerlnaxe/Pack-My-Game/README.md

  * It logs everything during the game treatment in a window, and a file.

 ## Versions
+### Beta 1.6.0.0 22/20/2020 Work In Progress
+ * BugFix: Path Creation (images)
+ * First implementation of new system to compare files.

 ### Beta 1.5.0.4 10/10/2020
  * Bug Correction of unwanted space in "Cheats" Windows
  * Bug Correction of unwanted lines in "Cheats" Windows